indoctrine/clockbridge/README.md

 # ClockBridge

-ClockBridge is a Python application that communicates with the Clockify API and pushes data up to my custom Google Sheets for further data analysis
+ClockBridge is a Python application that communicates with the Clockify API and pushes data to Elasticsearch and Grafana for further analysis.

 ## Usage